A beautiful sunny day shines on the colorful homes built in hilly Valparaiso which is always appreciated in this often foggy coastal city.

 LINK TO STREET ART POSTING

 I remember hearing many years ago that a picture is worth a thousand words.
 Those words definitely contributed to and inspired me in the creation of MEXICO AND BEYOND: LAURA'S PHOTO JOURNEY.
-The following link takes you to my photograph album for VALPARAISO.

 The magnificent Andes as seen from our bus window on our way home to